Hip Replacement Update

 Anticipating

 For 2024, I opted to work on being okay regardless of what was going on.
-To be neutral in the midst of chaos.
-To not waver when life gets challenging.
-To practice equanimity.
-I think the two years intentions are overlapping a bit and I am really having to lean into both simultaneously.
+To be neutral in the midst of chaos and to not waiver when life gets challenging.
+I want to practice equanimity.

 One week ago I had total hip replacement.
 I opted to go into the process solo knowing that I would be required to have a lot of help at home.
-I arrived at the hospital and stayed three days focusing on learning to transfer myself in and out of bed, walk with a walker and navigate stairs.
+My intention while at the hospital for three days was focusing on me.
 I felt pretty confident going home that I had myself ready.
-I had prepared my house for time spent mostly on one level that has a bathroom and space for me to relax, ice and heal.
-I had snacks, books, pillows and all the things I felt I would need to limit the constant asking people to get things.
+Preparing my house for time spent mostly on one level that has a bathroom and space for me to relax, ice and heal was key.
+Making sure I had snacks, books, pillows and all the things I felt I would need to limit the constant asking people to get things.
 I thought I was set.

 In many ways I was and am set.
 Having done seven orthopedic surgeries in seven years prior to this one, I felt fairly confident in my ability to navigate pain, crutches and living in a tri-level house.